Minimal models for K\"ahler threefolds: Introduction

 \begin{theorem} \cite{CP00} Let $X$ be a smooth compact K\"ahler threefold that is uniruled and not projective.
 Then $X$ falls in one of the following classes. \begin{enumerate} \item $a(X) = 0$ and there is an almost holomorphic $\mathbb P_1-$fibration $f: X \dasharrow S$ over a smooth surface $S$ with $a(S) = 0.$ \item $a(X) = 1$ and we are in one of the following subcases. \begin{enumerate} \item $X$ is bimeromorphic to $\mathbb P_1 \times F$ with $a(F) = 0.$ \item the algebraic reduction $X \to B$ is holomorphic onto a smooth curve $B $ and the general fibre is of the form $\mathbb P(\sO \oplus L)$ with $L$ a topologically trivial line bundle over an elliptic curve which is not torsion. \end{enumerate} \item $a(X) = 2 $, $X$ has a meromorphic elliptic fibration over an algebraic surface. \end{enumerate} \end{theorem}

-We expect that the MMP for uniruled threefolds would exhibit a birational $X'$ which is a Mori fibre space $\varphi: X' \to S$ over a non-algebraic surface $S$.
+By \cite{HP13b}, the MMP for uniruled threefolds exhibits a birational $X'$ which is a Mori fibre space $\varphi: X' \to S$ over a non-algebraic surface $S$.

 {\bf Acknowledgements.} We thank the Forschergruppe 790 ``Classification of algebraic surfaces and compact complex manifolds'' of the Deutsche Forschungsgemeinschaft for financial support.
 A. H\"oring was partially also supported by the A.N.R. project CLASS\footnote{ANR-10-JCJC-0111}.
+This work was done when A. H\"oring was member of the Institut de Math\'ematiques de Jussieu (UPMC).
+Last but not least we thank the referees for very helpful comments.